transneptune/nomic/README.md

 **302.** The winning number of points in rule **208** shall be raised to 100,000 points.

 **303.** Rule **112** shall be made mutable.

+**304.** In order to build the best rules possible, each player shall enter a statement of purpose into the repository as part of the players file that clarifies his or her reasons for playing this game.
+This statement should be reasonably truthful, and may be freely updated as the game progresses.